webrecorder/warcio.js/README.md

 Calling `WARCSerializer.serialize(opts)` will serialize the entire WARC record into a single array buffer.

-This is the simplest way to serialize WARC records and works well for smaller files
+This is the simplest way to serialize WARC records and works well for storing smaller-sized data in WARC.

 <details>
   <summary>An example of generating WARCs in the browser:</summary>